fair-ds-curriculum/FAIRification-essential-steps/_episodes/05-Creating-machine-readable-metadata.md

 Use [FAIRifier](https://github.com/FAIRDataTeam/FAIRifier) to build The Resource Description Framework (RDF) of data.

-The FAIRifier is a tool based on OpenRefine and shares its the functionalities.
-The main added functionality is to add the FAIRified data as RDF to a data resource.
+The FAIRifier is a tool based on OpenRefine and shares its functionalities.
+The main extra functionality is to add the FAIRified data as RDF to a data resource.

 ## Summary